The mutual fund scheme comes in two options – a Regular Plan (broker/agent) and a Direct Plan (self).You can also invest through third

 - Provides support when you withdraw.

-For providing these services, Mutual Fund Agent is not supposed to charge any fees because he gets a decent commission/brokerage from mutual fund companies.
+For providing these services, a Mutual Fund Agent is not supposed to charge any fees because he gets a decent commission/brokerage from a mutual fund company.

 Mutual Fund Advisor

 A Mutual Fund Advisor provides advice on your mutual fund investments:

 - Recommend the mutual fund scheme which fits your requirement.

 - Gives you the experience and knowledge of good and bad market timings.

 - Transfer of the mutual fund ownership to your heirs on demise.